EimearCunningham/dulwich-interiors/README.md

 ## User Stories:
 ### Site user
-1. As a user, I want to easily browse through products and services for sale.
+1. As a user, I want to easily browse through all products for sale.
+2. As a user, I want to view a specific category/room of products
-2. As a user, I want to search for a product I need.
+3. As a user, I want to search for a product I need.
-3. As a user, I want to view details of each product on the site.
+4. As a user, I want to view details of each product on the site.
-4. As a user, I want to be able to add a product or a service to my shopping bag.
+5. As a user, I want to be able to add a product/products to my shopping bag.
-5. As a user, I want to be able to purchase items that are in my shopping bag.
+6. As a user, I want to be able to purchase items that are in my shopping bag.
-6. As a user, I want to create and sign in to my account.
+7. As a user, I want to create and sign in to my account.
-7. As a signed in user, I want to be able to save my delivery details for my next purchase.
+8. As a signed in user, I want to be able to save my delivery details for my next purchase.
-8. As a user, I want to read news/updates on the business.
+9. As a user, I want to read news/updates on the business.

 ### Site / business owner
 1. As a site owner, I want to be able to add/edit and delete products and services on the site.